towns and cities

 - An old bastion of the Knights Templar, located at 700 metres in the

 wilds of the Causse du Larzac, an arid plateau between Millau and

 Montpellier.
-Today a small village encircled by mediaeval walls with
+Today a small village encircled by medieval walls with

 towers and a gate.
 Off the beaten track, but can be quite full in the

 tourist season and on holiday weekends.

 Minuscule walled city - La Couvertoirade, on the Larzac

 (Photo top of page) A medieval bastide city, Aigues Mortes,